Jose Garcia Player Props: Reds vs. Pirates

 Jose Garcia At The Plate

-- Garcia is hitting .227 with two doubles, a home run and five walks.
+- Garcia has two doubles, a home run and five walks while hitting .234.

-- Garcia has picked up a hit in nine games this year (60.0%), including one multi-hit game.
+- Garcia has picked up a hit in 10 games this year (62.5%), including one multi-hit game.

-- Garcia has driven in a run in five games this season (33.3%), including two games with multiple runs batted in.
+- Garcia has driven in a run in five games this year (31.3%), including two games with multiple runs batted in.

-- He has scored a run in six of 15 games so far this season.
+- He has scored in seven of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.